Be Prepared to Make the Most of Every Photo Opportunity

 Looking around me the scene was incredible.
 The lunchtime crowd at the mall was ridiculously huge.
 I could see a narrow roped off walkway inside that snaked its way through the crowd.
 I popped my 24mm lens on the camera and prepared for some action.

 Two minutes later the blue Rolls Royce pulled up and out stepped Elle ‘The Body’ Macpherson.
 The crowd cheered.
 She looked stunned.
 And there was lots of jostling.
 I was the only member of the press there, so that was pleasing.
 It was always more fun to have a location like this to myself.

 Somehow I managed to get right in front of her as she entered the mall and began down the narrow walkway.
 The noise was terrific.
 I was walking backward, facing her, with a massive Samoan security guard right behind me.
 I could not have been in a better place for photos.
 The other photographer I knew was stuck behind her and there was no way for him to scoot ahead.

 At one point Elle looked at me and commented that I was lucky to end up in the right spot.

 Photographing while walking backward is not easy, even with my big Samoan backstop.
 Elle was only about a meter from my lens and constantly moving, looking around and waving to her appreciative audience.

 We managed to make it down the escalators and into the central atrium where there was a stage set up waiting for her.

 I did manage a number of good photos as we made our way through the crowds.
 However, the editor settled on publishing one from the stage where more of the hordes were visible.

-Being prepared and getting lucky are a great combination that make for good photos and great experiences.
+Being prepared and getting lucky is a great combination that makes for good photos and great experiences.